uspgamedev/STEAMING/README.md

 HUMP already has everything you'd (probably) need for gamestates, such as changing from one another, and calling the respective callbacks functions.
 Read more in the [documentation](http://hump.readthedocs.io/en/latest/gamestate.html).

 When changing between gamestates, you'll probably want to delete all the draw elements, or at least most of them.
-To do that you can just call the method that set atributes in elements, including from id's or subtype tables, and change their death value to true.
+To do that you could just call a method from the *util* module that set atributes in elements, including from id's or subtype tables, and change their death value to true.
 This help you to re-use objects and stop wasting time re-creating them each time you jump from gamestates.
+Another alternative is to call the *destroyAll("true_force")* function.
+It would normally destroy only objects with the death flag on, but the argument "force" ignores the "death" and even "exception" flags, so it will just clear everything from all tables.

 ### Useful stuff

-There are already some useful classes implemented, such as *rgb* for color manipulation and buttons (by the fault its a rectangle with some text).
+There are already some useful classes implemented, such as
+ - *color* for color manipulation, where you can choose "RGB" or "HSL" as your default color encoding format
+ - *util* module filled with useful stuff for your project, such as element manipulation or collision algorithms
+ - much more!
+Explore and discover :)

 Feel free to edit and change any files as you desire to better suit your project :)

 ### How to use